MicrosoftDocs/SupportArticles-docs/support/azure/kubernetes-fleet/crp-clusterresourceplacementoverridden-false.md

 title: ClusterResourcePlacementOverridden is false when you use the ClusterResourcePlacement API object in Azure Kubernetes Fleet Manager
-description: Helps you resolve clusterResourcePlacementOverridden failure when you propagate resources by using the ClusterResourcePlacement API object in Azure Kubernetes Fleet Manager APIs. ms.date: 08/05/2024 ms.reviewer: ms.service: kubernetes-fleet ms.custom: sap:Other issue or questions related to Fleet manager
+description: Helps you resolve clusterResourcePlacementOverridden failure when you propagate resources by using the ClusterResourcePlacement API object in Azure Kubernetes Fleet Manager APIs. ms.date: 08/05/2024 ms.reviewer: zhangryan, chiragpa, shasb, ericlucier, arfallas, sachidesai ms.service: kubernetes-fleet ms.custom: sap:Other issue or questions related to Fleet manager
 ---

-# Resource propagation failure: ClusterResourcePlacementOverridden is false
+# Resource propagation failure: ClusterResourcePlacementOverridden is False

 This article discusses how to troubleshoot `ClusterResourcePlacementOverridden` issues when you propagate resources by using the `ClusterResourcePlacement` object API in Microsoft Azure Kubernetes Fleet Manager.

 ## Symptoms

 When you use the `ClusterResourcePlacement` API object in Azure Kubernetes Fleet Manager to propagate resources, the deployment fails.
-The `clusterResourcePlacementOverridden` status shows as `false`.
+The `clusterResourcePlacementOverridden` status shows as `False`.

 ## Cause